Dynamic Google Dataproc clusters¶

-- The google project ID to build the EMR Cluster
+The GCP project ID in which to build the Dataproc Cluster

-- The instance type for the master and slave nodes
+The instance type for the master and worker nodes

 Click on “Start/Attach”.
 Your Dataproc cluster is created.
 This phase generally lasts 5 to 10 minutes.
 When the progress modal closes, you have a working Dataproc cluster, and an associated DSS dynamic cluster definition that can talk to it.

 In any project, go to Settings > Cluster, and select the identifier you gave to the Dataproc cluster.
 Any recipe or Hive notebook running in this project will now use your Dataproc cluster.